JosiahPierce/writeups/virginia_cyber_cup_and_virginia_cyber_range_2017/who_are_you.md

-**Note: As mentioned in the readme for this directory, if you're interested in working through the Cyber Range problems yourself, you may not want to use these writeups as guides unless you're REALLY stuck or have no idea what to do.
+**Note: As mentioned in the readme for this directory, if you're interested in working through the Cyber Range problems yourself, you shouldn't use these writeups as guides unless you're REALLY stuck or have no idea what to do.
 Don't rob yourself of the chance to learn on your own!**

 This is a 25-point network challenge.
 The description reads: "Who logged in?"